Jacqueline Hickox 1935 - 2020 - Obituary

-Jacqueline L. (Buzzell) Hickox of Amherst, N.H., died on Aug.
-21 after a short, courageous battle with cancer.
+Jacqueline L. (Buzzell) Hickox of Amherst, NH died on August 21nd after a short, courageous battle with cancer.

-Jackie was born in Concord, N.H., on Sept.
-4, 1935, to Marguerite (Morrill) Buzzell and Arthur Forrest Buzzell.
-Jackie attended Concord High School, graduating in 1952.
+Jackie was born in Concord, NH on September 4, 1935 to Marguerite (Morrill) Buzzell and Arthur Forrest Buzzell.
+Jackie attended Concord High School graduating in 1952.

-Jackie was still working full-time at Southern New Hampshire University as the office manager in the school of arts and sciences where she had been employed for over 40 years.

-She is survived by her life partner, George Anderson; daughters, Cheryl Hart and her husband, Don Gilbert, Brenda Laliberte and her husband, Roland, Jerri Clayton, and Jill Hickox; grandchildren, Shayla Hart and her wife, Ashley, Kyle Clayton, Cameron Clayton, Jacqueline Madeja, Annika Madeja; and great-granddaugher Addelynn Bland and her beloved dog, Buzz.
+She is survived by her life partner George Anderson, daughters Cheryl Hart and her husband Don Gilbert, Brenda Laliberte and her husband Roland, Jerri Clayton, and Jill Hickox, grandchildren, Shayla Hart and her wife Ashley, Kyle Clayton, Cameron Clayton, Jacqueline Madeja, Annika Madeja, and great gradndaugher Addelynn Bland and her beloved dog, Buzz.

 Memorial contributions may be made to Merrimack Home Health and Hospice, 7 Executive Park Drive, Merrimack, NH 03054, https://www.hhhc.org/how-to-help/memorial-gifts/